By Richard Duree

 Just to review a bit of the csárdás' history, it is said that it was the height of fashion 200 years ago.
 That's a bit optimistic by my sources.
 The dance began in the village pub, called to this day, "csárdá."
 This was an all-male environment and women frequenting the place were considered to be rather "loose" by standards of the day.
 Thus, the dance was considered to be immoral and improper for women who did not frequent the csárdá, not unlike the tango which was the preferred dance of the Buenos Aires underworld.

 Though the dance has definite local variations throughout the Hungarian-speaking world, it has some characteristics in general.
-They usually start slowly (to allow the men to recover from the men's dance which just preceded it) and increase tempo in stages to a rapid and energetic ending.
+They usually start slowly (to allow the men to recover from the men's dance which just preceded it) and increases tempo in stages to a rapid and energetic ending.

 The older forms of the dance tend to remain in place, while the newer forms (dating from the mid-19th Century) allow considerable movement across the floor.
 Whether space limitations or availability is the cause is a matter of conjecture.
 Interestingly, boot stamps are a common motif when danced on a wood floor, but they disappear when the dance occurs outdoors.

 The most common dance position is what Andor calls a "shoulder-shoulder blade" position with partners facing each other squarely, the man's hands high on the woman's back.
-It's very possible to dance the dance symmetrically, with figures danced in either direction, however, most men tend to favor one side or another when leading — the dance is, by the way, led and improvised by the man, who controls every step his partner dances unless he releases her.
+It's very possible to perform the dance symmetrically, with figures danced in either direction, however, most men tend to favor one side or another when leading the dance is, by the way, led and improvised by the man, who controls every step his partner dances unless he releases her.

 The dance is founded on two dance steps: the "csárdás" step and the "rida," the former a "step-close-step-touch" figure which can rotate slightly, stay in place, or travel across the floor; the rida is a "side-cross" or "cross-side" step with which the couple spins together or individually.